djalbat/occam-ide/README.md

 Copyright 2016-2023 James Smith

-Licensed under the Apache License, Version 2.0 and Anti-996 License (collectively the "License"); you may not use this software except in compliance with the Licenses and subject to the terms laid out after this notice.
-A copy of the combined License can be found at the following URL:
+Licensed under the Apache License, Version 2.0 and Anti-996 License (collectively the "License"); you may not use this software except in compliance with the License and subject to the terms laid out after this notice.
+A copy of the License can be found at the following URL:

   https://github.com/djalbat/occam/blob/master/license.txt